JeffDeCola/my-cheat-sheets/other/film-production/post-production/sound-design-team-elements-and-workflow-cheat-sheet/README.md

 [![jeffdecola.com](https://img.shields.io/badge/website-jeffdecola.com-blue)](https://jeffdecola.com)
 [![MIT License](https://img.shields.io/:license-mit-blue.svg)](https://jeffdecola.mit-license.org)

-_Sound design is the process of specifying, acquiring, or generating sound elements._
+_Sound design is part of Post Production, focusing on the process of specifying, acquiring, manipulating, and generating sound elements.
+The bulk of this work is done at a Sound House or Audio Post Facility._

 Table of Contents